Choose an Electric or Hybrid Engine for your Boat

 West Marine is committed to making boating more environmentally sustainable, and with recent reports showing that greenhouse gasses are being added to the atmosphere at an alarming rate, there is a lot we can all do to make this global situation better.
 If you want to make a difference for cleaner boating, consider these actions:

-Torqeedo 1003 Electric Outboard: After testing Torqeedo outboards for five years, we are believers in the product.
-So are our customers, including the man who posted the following review on our site:
+Torqeedo Electric Outboards: After testing Torqeedo outboards for years, we are believers in the product.
+So are our customers, including the man who posted the following review on an earlier generation Torqeedo motor:

-Cruise Electric Outboards are remotely powered, and the OR versions are remotely steered with cables.
-The photo of the inflatable moving smartly along on a full plane shows a Cruise system in operation.
+Torqeedo Cruise Outboards are powered by an external battery and include a choice of tiller- or remotely steered models.
+The photo (below) of the inflatable moving smartly along on a full plane shows a Cruise system in operation.
 A planing electric-powered boat is a huge breakthrough for the technology, as the conventional thinking used to be that the batteries were too heavy.
 With lightweight Lithium batteries, e-propulsion is beginning to make sense for runabouts, and not just for train locomotives, sailboats, container ships or submarines.

 The most successful electric propulsion retrofits have happened on inboard boats, with drop-in electric motors that directly replace your old, dead gas or diesel engine.
 Remove your old Atomic 4 or diesel, clean out the toxic leftovers, remove the old fuel tanks, adapt the engine mounts, and install the electric drive using your existing prop shaft and prop.
 Next, add a controller, battery charger, and lots of batteries!